Applied Immersive Game Design

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

-Industrial Product Design is one of three majors of the Bachelor of the Product Design degree combining creative innovation with technical and business skills. ...
+Chemical Formulation Design is one of three majors of the Bachelor of Product Design degree combining creative innovation with technical and business skills. ...